 "The issue is not regulation as a whole, but removing or revising the bad regulations that undoubtedly exist.
 That is a highly worthwhile task, but not a reason for leaving."

 Actually it is.
-In the EU, such regulations are determined by funded lobbyists and incompetent bureaucrats and lobbyists.
+In the EU, such regulations are determined by unaccountable bureaucrats and heavily influenced by wealthy industry lobbyists.
 Outside the EU, international standards and regulations are determined by industry experts.
-USB, an international standard, works great.
-Vacuum cleaners limited to 850 Watts, not so great.
+DVDs and USB, are both internationally recognised standards, and they work great.
+Vacuum cleaners limited to 850 Watts, don’t work so well.

 Yes, but that is not what sovereignty means.
 Sovereignty means being able to self-govern without outside authority or interference.

 "However, we cannot as easily decide to rejoin."

 If Romania and Poland can join, why would it be so difficult for the UK, an existing member, to re-join?